Sienci-Labs/Resources/gsender/gs-grbl-alarm-error-codes.md

 ---
-title: GRBL Alarms & Errors
+title: grbl Alarms & Errors
 menu_order: 4
 post_status: publish
-post_excerpt: Use this reference table to see the common Error codes and Alarm codes that you might see from your GRBL-based CNC machine.
+post_excerpt: Use this reference table to see the common Error codes and Alarm codes that you might see from your grbl-based CNC machine.
 post_date: 2022-05-01 17:28:00
 taxonomy:
     knowledgebase_cat: gdocs